 Let’s not kid ourselves – most people will receive a lot of leaflets over time.
 This means that it is important to make yours stand out from the crowd.
-One way to do this is bu using interesting and innovative design (see our article on the importance of good leaflet design).
+One way to do this is but using interesting and innovative design (see our article on the importance of good leaflet design).
 The other element that will make your leaflet stand out from others in the size shape and type of paper it is printed on.

 A5 is by far the most common size of leaflet that we distribute, in fact, it probably accounts for well over 80% of the leaflets that we distribute.
 The next most popular is A4 half fold and then A4 tri-fold.

-The element that varies most is the weight (or thickness) of paper that the leaflet is printed on with a relatively even split between thin (150gsm or 170gsm) paper and better quality 250gsm paper.
+The element that varies most is the weight (or density) of paper that the leaflet is printed on with a relatively even split between thin (150gsm or 170gsm) paper and better quality 250gsm paper.
 Occasionally clients opt for high quality 350gsm card – which is similar in weight to a postcard.

 Let’s deal with the question of the weight of the paper used for the leaflet first.
 To some extent the weight of paper you use will depend on the product or service that the leaflet is promoting.
 Basically the higher the quality of the product/service, the better the quality of paper you should use.
 In general we would always advise using at least 250gsm paper because it has a good quality feel to it so it gives a good impression of your business.
 Importantly, it also goes through letterboxes easier and, therefore, does not crumple as it goes through.
 Lesser quality paper feels cheap (which reflects poorly on your business) and usually has to be folded to get it through letterboxes.